mrd0ll4r/poke/README.md

 # poke
-A tool to feature-test BitTorrent trackers via HTTP
+A tool to feature-test BitTorrent trackers via HTTP and UDP announces

 # How to get it
 A simple